fernandocanizo/coding-horrors/README.md

-# coding-horrors
+# Coding Horrors

-Horrific code found in production
+A collection of horrific non-sensical code found in production.